metio/terraform-provider-k8s/docs/resources/couchbase_com_couchbase_cluster_v2.md

 Optional:

 - `percent` (Number) Percent is the percentage of disk fragmentation after which to decompaction will be triggered.
 This field must be in the range 2-100, defaulting to 30.
-- `size` (String) Size is the amount of disk framentation, that once exceeded, will trigger decompaction.
+- `size` (Dynamic) Size is the amount of disk framentation, that once exceeded, will trigger decompaction.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#resource-units-in-kubernetes

 <a id="nestedatt--spec--cluster--auto_compaction--time_window"></a>